worldartsfoundation/waf/README.md

 - `docker-compose down` - Stop running containers.
 - `docker-compose exec web python manage.py makemigrations` - Make migration files.
 - `docker-compose exec web python manage.py migrate` - Run migrations.

+## Application structure

+### Page models
+This is where you can define what stream fields you want to be accessible to each page by the editor.

+[ EG. `app/home` ]

+### Page components
+These are the custom blocks that can be added to any page model.
+Each page component folder has a model that defines it's fields as well as a template that creates the markup for the component.

+[ EG. `app/page_components/person_block` ]